 The Trust subsequently measures all financial liabilities at amortized cost unless they arise from a derivative liability, or the Trust chooses to designate them at inception as being measured at fair value through profit and loss.

-Cash, accounts receivable mortgage investments, loan payable, and accounts payable and accrued liabilities are measured at amortized cost.
+Cash, accounts receivable, mortgage investments, due from related party, loan payable, and accounts payable and accrued liabilities are measured at amortized cost.
 Amortized cost is determined using the effective interest rate method.